Azure/azure-cli/README.rst

 On Windows, install via `pip <#pip>`__.

-On Linux, see our `prerequisites <https://github.com/Azure/azure-cli/blob/master/doc/install_linux_prerequisites.md>`__ then install as follows:
+On Linux or Mac, see our `prerequisites <https://github.com/Azure/azure-cli/blob/master/doc/install_linux_prerequisites.md>`__ then install as follows:

 .. code-block:: console